home-assistant/home-assistant.io/source/_integrations/emulated_kasa.markdown

 For example, the [Sense Energy Monitor](/integrations/sense) can use this to idenfity power usage.

 The configuration includes a list of entities to expose with attributes for the published name and current power usage.
-The power usage can be a hard coded value, a sensor, or a template (see config example).
+The power usage can be a hard coded value, a sensor, or a template (see configuration example).

 ## Configuration